What is First Article Inspection?

 You may continue to manufacture the products after you have stopped manufacturing them for certain years.
 In this situation, you may have some changes in your manufacturing process or even use a new manufacturing instrument.
 Thus, you must conduct a first-article inspection to continue delivering a good product that satisfies customers.

-How to Produce a First Article Inspection Report (FAIR)?
+How to Creat a First Article Inspection Report (FAIR)?

 The first article inspection report consists of 3 forms, including